surifirstpin/biplus_documentation/docs/Visualisation Types and Settings FLD.md

  - **Highlight on Hover**  on selecting this check box it will highlight each section by placing a cursor on it.

- - **Dynamic Height** on selecting this check box it will display the height as per the values in funnel chart.
-For example higher value is referred with more height and lower value is referred with low height.

- - **Dynamic Slope** on selecting this checkbox it will display the potential covered based on the value.
-For example higher value is referred with bigger slope and lower value is referred with smaller slope.

- - **Load Animation** on selecting this check box the column values in funnel chart will appear as moving image.

 ##  Gauge Chart

 Gauge chart displays current status in the context of goal.